 Porto, not so much.

 One of the cool facts about Lisbon is that the vintage yellow trams that screech through its narrow streets are the most popular way to navigate the city – and the most photographed!
+(Tram 28 offers one of the best rides.)

 If you’re coming from Europe, flying into Lisbon or Porto is a breeze.

 Both have international airports that are well connected with European routes.

 From North America, however, you’ll likely have to fly to Lisbon first.
 From there, you can fly to Porto in the northern part of the country.

 But the easiest way of getting from Lisbon to Porto is by train.
 The Porto to Lisbon train (operated by Comboios de Portugal, or CP) only takes about three hours and runs along the coast.

 How far is Porto from Lisbon?
-It’s 195 miles, making both cities doable in one trip.
+It’s 195 miles, making both cities doable in a visit to Portugal.

 You can add Spain to the same trip too and visit both Spain and Portugal by train.

 Within the city of Porto, the best way to get around is by foot.
-Trams, buses funiculars and Uber are also available.
+Trams, buses, Uber and even a funicular (Funicular dos Guindais) are also available.